 Fundamental Program Structure and Applicant Identity

-The NMTC program operates through an intermediary structure where Community Development Entities (CDEs) apply to the Community Development Financial Institutions Fund (CDFI Fund) for tax credit allocation authority, not for specific projects.
+The NMTC program operates through an intermediary structure, where Community Development Entities (CDEs) apply to the Community Development Financial Institutions Fund (CDFI Fund) for tax credit allocation authority, rather than for specific projects.
 Individual businesses and projects don’t apply for NMTCs directly.
 Instead, qualified active low-income community businesses (QALICBs) seek financing from CDEs that have already received allocations.

 This two-stage process—CDEs applying for allocations, then businesses applying to CDEs for financing—fundamentally changes the application dynamic.

-This structural difference means HTC applicants engage directly with federal authorities throughout the certification process, while NMTC applicants primarily engage with CDEs and only indirectly interact with the CDFI Fund through their CDE partner.
-The HTC process centers on meeting technical preservation standards established by the Secretary of the Interior, while the NMTC process centers on meeting CDE investment criteria and demonstrating community impact within low-income communities.
+HTC applicants engage directly with federal authorities throughout the certification process, while NMTC applicants primarily engage with CDEs and only indirectly interact with the CDFI Fund through their CDE partner.

 Application Timing and Competitive Dynamics

-How do New Market Tax Credits differ from Historic Tax Credits in their application regarding timing and competition?
 The HTC program operates on a non-competitive, as-of-right basis.
-Any property owner with a certified historic structure who undertakes a substantial rehabilitation meeting the Secretary of the Interior’s Standards for Rehabilitation can claim the 20% tax credit, subject to meeting all program requirements.
+Any property owner with a certified historic structure who undertakes a substantial rehabilitation that meets the Secretary of the Interior’s Standards for Rehabilitation can claim a 20% tax credit.
 There are no annual caps on total credits available, no competitive application rounds, and no risk of being denied credits simply because demand exceeds supply.
+Applications can be submitted at any time, and the NPS reviews them in the order received according to established timelines.

 Application Documentation and Technical Requirements

-The NMTC application requires demonstrating that the project is located in a qualified low-income community using census tract data, that the business meets the substantially-all test requiring 85% of NMTC proceeds to be used in qualifying ways, and that the business doesn’t engage in prohibited activities.
+The NMTC application requires demonstrating that the project is located in a qualified low-income community using census tract data, that the business meets the substantially all test requiring 85% of NMTC proceeds to be used in qualifying ways, and that the business doesn’t engage in prohibited activities.
 Financial documentation must prove the business can service debt, maintain operations throughout the seven-year compliance period, and generate sufficient cash flow to support the financing structure.

 Unlike the HTC’s focus on preservation standards and building-specific requirements, NMTC applications emphasize financial underwriting, community impact metrics, job creation projections, and economic development outcomes.
 CDEs evaluate applications using investment criteria similar to conventional lenders but with additional emphasis on mission alignment and community benefit.